Cabbage vs Lettuce: Difference and Comparison

 Lettuce has now become one of the world’s popular vegetables as it adds a crunch to salads and acts as a good base for wraps.
 It is also available in dark green, red and purplish colors.

-It is a rich source of vitamin A, and vitamin K. Lettuce is low in fiber and calories compared to cabbage.
-There are mainly two types of lettuce the butterhead lettuce and crisphead lettuce.
+It is a rich source of vitamin A, and vitamin K. Lettuce is low in fibre and calories compared to cabbage.
+There are two types of lettuce butterhead lettuce and crisphead lettuce.

 Lettuce grows in warm weather and requires an abundant amount of water to grow.
 It is native to southern Europe and western Asia.
 Lettuce wraps are very popular dishes in Laos and Thailand.
 However, they were originally introduced in China.